dahsameer/dahsameer/README.md

 ##### NOW

 - Working as Software Engineer at **[CedarGate Nepal](https://www.cedargate.com/)**
-- Learning about RTMP and making a private streaming platform
-- Also working on my own personal Static Site Generator
+- Learning rust and working on my own app using it

 ##### KNOW ME